About

 Together, LPFD maximizes resources to deliver exceptional fire protection and emergency medical services.
 United as one team, we are dedicated to protecting lives, safeguarding property, and enhancing the safety and well-being of the Livermore and Pleasanton communities.

-Budget
+Budget Highlights

-The Operating Budget is a detailed public plan of the expected revenues and intended expenditures of the LPFD JPA.
-We adopt a two-year budget, with each fiscal year beginning July 1st and ending June 30th.
-The budget is developed and adopted with considerable effort and collaboration from the LPFD management team, Livermore and Pleasanton finance staff, the LPFD JPA Board of Directors, and Livermore and Pleasanton City Councils.
+• Budget is developed and adopted with considerable effort and collaboration from the LPFD management team, Livermore and Pleasanton finance staff, the LPFD JPA Board of Directors, and Livermore and Pleasanton City Councils.

-With our partner cities of Livermore and Pleasanton, the LPFD JPA Budget provides funding to maximize the delivery of fire services, share and control costs, and maintain local control in determining service levels.
+• With our partner cities of Livermore and Pleasanton, the LPFD JPA Budget provides funding to maximize the delivery of fire services, share and control costs, and maintain local control in determining service levels.